 The 8-100A was even an award winner at the Concours d’Elegance of America at St. John’s in 2012, fully 18 years after the Speedster’s restoration.

-The extensive work to this 8-100A Speedster was detailed in the September-October 1995 issue of Antique Automobile magazine.
-The magazine feature showed the vehicle before, during, and after the restoration process.
+The extensive work completed on this 8-100A Speedster was detailed in the September-October 1995 issue of Antique Automobile magazine.
+The feature showed the vehicle before, during, and after the restoration process.

-Occasionally referred to as a “Baby Duesenberg,” the Model 8-100A Auburn – so named for its 8-cylinder engine producing 100 HP – is top-tier in terms of design.
+Occasionally referred to as a “Baby Duesenberg,” the Model 8-100A Auburn – so named for its eight-cylinder engine producing 100 horsepower – is top-tier in terms of design.
 It was equipped with a two-speed rear axle, automatic starting (“Startix”), shocks that were adjustable from the driver’s seat, automatic chassis lubrication, cigar lighter (it was a different era), and six chrome wire wheels.

 The freewheeling unit of the rear of the gearbox enabled the driver to “coast” when the operator’s mood and road conditions were suited to it.
 With the two-speed rear end, the driver could select economy or acceleration modes with either a 3.4 or a 5.1 gear reduction.
 The Speedster’s brakes, including the parking brake, operated on all four wheels.
 The auto also included dual sidemounts, a folding windshield, and full instrumentation on the dashboard.